Magnetic Resonance Imaging (MRI)

 Other children will not be allowed to accompany you to the MRI.
 Please make alternative arrangements for their care on that day.
 Children up to 10 years old may be cared for in the WCH creche.

-The MRI study requires your child to lie still for up to 60 minutes.
+The scan time for the MRI study will vary depending on which or how many parts of the body are being examined.
+This can vary anywhere between 20 to 90 minutes.
+Your child will be required to lie still for this period of time.
 This may be difficult for small children or children who find the MRI frightening.
-Please inform you doctor if your child is claustrophobic or if you think they will be unable to lie still for the 60 minutes required.
+Please inform you doctor if your child is claustrophobic or if you think they will be unable to lie still for the time required.
 Your doctor may need to arrange for your child to have a general anaesthetic for the study.
 If this is the case special instructions will be given to you.

 MRI request forms are available from the Medical Imaging Office phone (08) 8161 7447.